mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 >
 > You might be wondering why the UI page can bind to the `launch` variable.
 If you look back earlier in this chapter, you'll recall that we added a public variable named `launch` to the DetailComponent class.
 Public variables can be data-bound.

-Next, update the `details.component.css` file to restrict images to 50% width.
+Next, update the `detail.component.css` file to restrict images to 50% width.

 ```css
 image {